skip to Main Content

 Software Defined Vehicle Electrical and Electronic Architecture

-The shift to a software defined vehicle is tightly linked with the automotive industry evolution of vehicle electrical and electronic architecture.
+The shift to a software defined vehicle is tightly linked with the automotive industry’s evolution of vehicle electrical and electronic architecture.
 As the vehicle architecture evolves, it unlocks the ability to use software in powerful new ways.
 Let’s begin by considering some key hardware changes in software defined vehicles.

 Based on modern networks

 First, fixed connections are not changeable after production, so new capabilities may be impossible because needed systems may not be accessible.
-Second, the wiring of conventional vehicles is unbelievably heavy: typically the third heaviest part of a vehicle is all of the wiring alone!
+Second, the wiring of conventional vehicles is unbelievably heavy: typically, the third heaviest part of a vehicle is all of the wiring alone!
 This wiring is also difficult to assemble, requiring extensive physical labor to route thick bundles of wire through channels in the car.
-Finally, these networks are tough to diagnose; if one of the wires fails or is damaged, such as by a collision, it may be difficult to identify the problem and challenging or impossible to repair.
+Finally, these networks are challenging to diagnose; if one of the wires fails or is damaged, such as by a collision, it may be difficult to identify the problem and challenging or impossible to repair.

 Conventional vehicles use fixed wiring which is heavy, complex, inflexible and difficult to diagnose and repair

-Conventional vehicles use fixed wiring which is heavy, complex, inflexible and difficult to diagnose and repair.
+Conventional vehicles use fixed wiring, which is heavy, complex, inflexible, and difficult to diagnose and repair.

 Automotive ethernet simplifies vehicle development

 In contrast, software defined vehicles adopt dynamic modern networking technologies.
 New computer networking standards like Automotive Ethernet allow vehicles to have flexible connectivity, programmable by software, especially around the important sources of information coming to and from the vehicle.
-SDVs can borrow from software defined networking while adding in additional requirements to ensure safety-critical traffic is prioritized and resiliency is built in.
+SDVs can borrow from software defined networking while adding additional requirements to that ensure safety-critical traffic is prioritized and resiliency is built in.

 Software defined vehicles can employ a range of modern networks such as automotive ethernet